fadilla-wahyudi/fadilla-wahyudi.github.io/_posts/2022-02-16-webdev-bootcamp-w5.md

  - freeCodeCamp
 ---

 I finished week 5 of the Web Development Bootcamp, which covered concepts like flexboxes, grids, variables and media queries.
+We had two guest speakers this week: Stuart Langridge, who spoke about JavaScript usage, and Felienne Hermans, who developed a gradual programming language.

 {% capture notice-text %}
 **Read more about the Bootcamp here:**